 Student Identities in Study Abroad

 Goucher College is committed to providing study abroad programs that meet the needs and interests of our diverse population of students.
-The Office of Global Education now partners with Diversity Abroad, and we offer confidential advising for students who have questions and concerns about study abroad relating to personal identity.
-We encourage all students to visit the following sites and speak with an Office of Global Education advisor to learn more about personal identity and study abroad.
-The best thing you can do if you're concerned about your own diversity while studying abroad is to research your host country and familiarize yourself with the country's culture, history, and laws.
+The Office of Global Education offers confidential advising for students who have questions and concerns about study abroad relating to personal identity.

 Racial & Ethnic Concerns

-For many students, studying abroad provides a new lense through which they are able to view their race or ethnicity as part of their identity.
+For many students, studying abroad provides a new lens through which they are able to view their race or ethnicity as part of their identity.
 However, it can be challenging to live for the first time in a country where you are an ethnic or racial majority or minority depending on where your host country is located.
 Additionally, it can be jarring to experience ethnic or racial views that in America are generally seen as racist but reflect the values of your host country.
 Often, as a student studying abroad, you are seen as American first and a member of your racial or ethnic background second.
 Learning how to navigate these nuances is part of why studying abroad is so important and should not deter you from embarking on this journey.
 Remember, different attitudes exist wherever you go regardless of your ethnic or racial background.
 Doing research on your host country can help prepare you for what to expect while living in your host country.
 Check the resources below to find links to more information.

 Things to Consider

-• What is the history of race and ethnicity in my host country?
+What is the history of race and ethnicity in my host country?
 What are the laws and social values regarding race and ethnicity?

 Resources